mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-0.md

-# Install OpenShift cluster in the edge with AWS Local Zones
+# Install OpenShift in the cloud edge with AWS Local Zones

 This article describes the steps to [install the OpenShift cluster in an existing VPC](https://docs.openshift.com/container-platform/4.10/installing/installing_aws/installing-aws-vpc.html) with Local Zones subnets, extending compute nodes to the edge locations with [MachineSets](https://docs.openshift.com/container-platform/4.10/machine_management/creating_machinesets/creating-machineset-aws.html).